 Project Updated (August 2019)

-ALSF funded researcher Dr. Jeffrey Rubens discusses his groundbreaking research in atypical teratoid rhaboid tumors (AT/RT) and shares tips for a successful Million Mile team.
+ALSF funded researcher Dr. Jeffrey Rubens discusses his groundbreaking research in atypical teratoid rhaboid tumors (AT/RT or ATRT) and shares tips for a successful Million Mile team.
 Watch below.

 Atypical teratoid rhabdoid tumors (AT/RT) are the most common brain tumors of infancy.
 Patients are currently treated with intensive chemotherapy and radiation that leads to severe side effects but few long-term survivors.
 We are in dire need of new, targeted therapies to treat these deadly tumors.
 Previous attempts at targeted therapies have treated AT/RT as a single entity but recent studies show that AT/RT are complex tumors with a range of molecular drivers of tumor growth.
 We propose the first targeted therapeutic strategy that addresses this molecular heterogeneity.
 MYC has been identified as one of the common drivers of AT/RT tumorigenicity.
 Like MYC driven neuroblastoma and medulloblastoma, this subclass of AT/RT consists of especially aggressive, deadly tumors.
 MYC is known to alter tumor metabolism to make tumors dependent on glutamine for creating energy.
 This reliance on glutamine may create an Achilles’ heel that can be targeted to improve survival.